yangmillstheory/mixin.a.lot/README.md

 You can compose against mixin methods; the context will always be the target.

-Return values are propagated when advising.
+Return values are propagated when composing.

 ```javascript
 // the return value from this hook is passed to logger.log